Terry Bogard: In video games

-Terry has served as the lead character of the Fatal Fury series since his debut in the first game.
-The original Fatal Fury centers around Terry and his younger brother Andy who enter the King of Fighters tournament to avenge their father Jeff Bogard's death.
+The original Fatal Fury centers around Terry and his younger brother Andy who enter the King of Fighters tournament to avenge their adoptive father Jeff Bogard's death.
 He was murdered a decade before by the tournament's sponsor, Geese Howard.
 Along with their friend Joe Higashi, they manage to defeat Geese who dies falling from a tower after fighting one of the three main characters.
 The numerous Fatal Fury sequels released later feature Terry and his friends competing in new tournaments.
 The first sequel, Fatal Fury 2, introduced a new antagonist for Terry to defeat named Wolfgang Krauser who tries to conquer Southtown.
-By Fatal Fury 3: Road to the Final Victory, Terry continues his fight against Geese (who survived his apparent death) and now seeks revenge against Terry and other rivals.
+By Fatal Fury 3: Road to the Final Victory, Terry continues his fight against Geese, who survived his apparent death and now seeks revenge against Terry and other rivals.
 Real Bout Fatal Fury concludes the Bogard and Howard rivalry by killing off Geese at the end of the game.
 Two subsequent Real Bout sequels featuring Terry were produced - Real Bout Fatal Fury Special and Real Bout Fatal Fury 2: The Newcomers (although neither game contains a storyline), along with Fatal Fury: Wild Ambition, a 3D game which retells the plot of the first game.
-Terry Bogard's character was reinvented for Garou: Mark of the Wolves, which features an older Terry as the mentor of Geese Howard's son, Rock Howard.
-During this time, Terry and Rock enter a new King of Fighters tournament dubbed Maximum Mayhem.
+Terry Bogard's character was reinvented for Garou: Mark of the Wolves, which features an older Terry as the mentor of Geese's son, Rock Howard.
+Terry and Rock enter a new King of Fighters tournament related to the latter's heritage.
+As revealed in the featurette Memories of Stray Wolves, Rock is the winner of the tournament, joining the host Kain after learning he is related with his mother, leaving Terry who tells this story to Blue Mary.
+Terry returns in Fatal Fury: City of the Wolves in a new The King of Fighters where he meets Rock again but loses the fight again.
+The two fight again when Rock loses control of his powers.
+In the aftermath, Rock reunites with his missing mother.
+Terry, believing Rock is now strong enough to stand on his own, goes back to South Town, with Rock thanking Terry for raising him and promising to meet again.
+Terry also helps Andy and Mai's disciple, Hokutomaru to move in to South Town, and assist Kevin Rian and Blue Mary to capture a criminal Freeman.